 - To receive unemployment insurance benefits, you need to generally file a claim in the state where you worked.

 - If you worked in a state other than the one where you now live or if you worked in multiple states, the state unemployment insurance agency where you now live can provide information about how to file your claim with other states.

 - Please Note: All benefits are administered through state unemployment agencies, but many states have not yet implemented these expanded benefits or updated their websites.
 This means there could be a delay before you may access benefits available for 1099 workers and freelancers.
 Please keep checking with your state unemployment agency for updates.

 The Musicians’ Relief Fund helps union musicians who work gig to gig and are confronting extraordinary financial challenges as a result of the COVID-19 pandemic.
 Please Note: We have more applications than we can currently fund.
 We are pausing applications at this time and will reopen the process as more funds become available.
 We will reach out directly to all musicians who have already submitted applications.

 The Actors Fund

 Musicians affected by COVID-19 should contact The Actors Fund for information on emergency financial assistance and other resources including affordable housing, health care and insurance counseling.
 Learn more about The Actor’s Fund here.

 Musicians participating in certain Union Plus programs who have been impacted by COVID-19 may be eligible for additional assistance through the Union Plus Mortgage Assistance Program and Union Plus Hardship Help.
 Learn more about Union Plus programs here.

-AFM’s Lester Petrillo Fund was established to assist members-in-good standing who become ill or disabled, and are unable to accept work.
+AFM’s Lester Petrillo Memorial Fund for Disabled Musicians was established to assist members-in-good standing who become ill or disabled, and are unable to accept work.
 You may be eligible for assistance if you are diagnosed with Coronavirus (COVID-19).
-AFM members may download Petrillo Fund applications here.
+AFM members may learn about the Petrillo Fund here.